The Japan Rail Pass can be a great way to get around Japan, but most people don’t realize that it’s not always the best option.

 If you’re a luxury traveler and don’t mind spending a little extra for added convenience, the Japan Rail Pass may not be the best option for you.

-Would you rather have all your train reservations made in advance, and your tickets sent directly to your hotel?
+Would you rather have all your train reservations made in advance, and your tickets sent directly to your hotel or ryokan?
 Or would you rather spend time during your trip visiting ticket counters, waiting in line, and making seat reservations after you’ve arrived in Japan?

-Another downside is that you can’t make train/seat reservations for any of your journeys until after you have done this.
+Another downside is that you can’t make train/seat reservations for any of your journeys until after you have done the above.
 This means that with the Japan Rail Pass it’s never possible to reserve any train tickets until after you’ve exchanged your voucher at a JR ticket office.

-If you have a limited amount of time in Japan, or would simply rather not have to deal with this, a better option is to book through a travel consultant (whether us or any other Japan travel specialist).
+If you have a limited amount of time in Japan, or would simply rather not have to deal with this, a better option is to book through a travel company (whether through us or another Japan specialist).
 This way you can arrange to have all your train tickets neatly sent to your first hotel.
 Then all you need to do is show up for your journeys, as everything will already be set for you.

-Even if you’re not a luxury traveler, doing things this way can save you time and effort.
+It goes without saying that doing things in this way can save you time and effort.